iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Intro.md

 \end{aligned}
 $$

 very useful for characterizing $g$ that is in the subgradient of a function.
-The fact that if the subgradient equals to zero then it's a local minimizer at the point is somewhat obvious from this interpretation here.
+When a point is a local minimizer, the regular subgradient at the contains the zero vector.

 **Remarks:**

-The supporting tangent line is now only a limiting behaviors for the given function, and now it's consistent with the gradient definition for ordinary smooth function.
-In fact, I will state my opinions here without proof:
+The variational subgradient is consistent with the gradient definition for ordinary smooth function, which is not true for the convex subgradient when the function is not convex.
+I will state my guess here without proof that $\partial [f]\subseteq\hat{\partial}[f]$.

-$$
-\partial [f]\subseteq\hat{\partial}[f]
-$$

-Is true for the above definition.
 Whenever it's not mentioned whether $f$ is convex or not, please stick with the second definition regardless whether there is a bar or not.
 Regardless of the fact that it's called the regular subgradient, the function $-|x|$ doesn't have generalized gradient at the point $x = 0$.

 **Source**:

-The definition for convex subgradient comes from: \<First Order Methods in Optimizations\> by SIAM, the second definition (regular subgradient) comes from \<Variational Analysis\> by Rockafellar, it's consistent with Dimitri's AMATH 516 FALL 2021.
+The definition for convex subgradient comes from: \<First Order Methods in Optimizations\> by SIAM, the second definition (regular subgradient) comes from \<Variational Analysis\> Definition 8.3 by Rockafellar, it's consistent with Dimitri's AMATH 516 FALL 2021

 ---
 ### **Notations**